 - Lifting the base of the handle “C” (determines the handle angle) is a dependent quantity that is responsible for turning the fist and, accordingly, raising the elbows and shoulders.
 It is selected for a specific handlebar geometry in such a way that the wrists do not twist or tense.

 - The length of the handlebar center for the hanger "D", as a rule, is no less than the standard and fits any clamps and top yokes.
 The wider this part, the stronger the handlebar.

 We chose an LSL handlebar.
 This is a famous German brand that adapts the geometry for modern road and urban motorcycles.
 This means that all the handlebars have a handle sufficient to accommodate the controls.
 Pulbek, as a rule, is a little bigger than the standard, because in Germany it is possible to drive fast, which is also relevant for Russia.
 Different lifts are available: for an upright and more aggressive riding position, with a slight forward inclination.

 The geometry of the Drag Bar handles with zero lift fits XSR perfectly.
 In general, the zero lift is too low, but if the clamps are adjustable, then the lift can be set with their help.
 The unique feature of XSR900 is that there is a dashboard fixation on the clamps.
 Gilles Tooling manufactures adjustable clamps for this model.
 Clamps are adjustable in height and shift without removing the handlebar, which is very convenient.

-The video shows the process of replacing the handlebar and qualities of all elements.
 When experimenting with the riding position, we recommend to use adjustable components and quick-release solutions, because it is expensive and time consuming to change the handlebar and dismantle all controls every time you want to fix something.